 Student Government Association (SGA)

 Hours: Monday – Friday, 9 a.m.–4:30 p.m.
 (3rd Floor)

 The Student Government Association (SGA) at UVM is the official representative voice of the student body.
 SGA representatives are often brought to the table when major decisions are being made that affect life and study on campus — and to advocate for the student experience.
 The Student Government Association offices are housed in the Davis Center. (see it on a map - pdf)

 SGA–Recognized Clubs and Organizations

-The Lynx is our database of SGA-recognized clubs and organizations (plus some!).
-You can peruse the Lynx to see what each club does, what events they're hosting, who's on their current roster — you can even find applicable forms and applications that various clubs might need require you to fill out to join.
+UVM Clubs (formerly "the Lynx") is our database of SGA-recognized clubs and organizations (plus some!).
+You can peruse to see what each club does, what events they're hosting, who's on their current roster — you can even find applicable forms and applications that various clubs might need require you to fill out to join.